vgl-hub/teloscope/README.md

 **Installation**

-Either download one of the releases or `git clone https://github.com/vgl-hub/teloscope.git --recursive` and `make -f` in `teloscope` folder.
+Either download one of the releases or `git clone https://github.com/vgl-hub/teloscope.git --recursive` and `make -j` in `teloscope` folder.